Overview · ← Project plan

 Agent answers form / chat / email / SMS instantly, 24/7

-Qualifies + captures the minimum, then creates the guest card
+Qualifies + captures the minimum, then queues the guest card (write deferred)

-Answers questions, books the tour or sends the application link
+Answers questions, offers tour windows for Liberty to confirm, or sends the apply link

 Mostly handed off.
 One post-tour feedback text (~1-2 hrs after): "questions, or where can we improve?"